top of page

 Wrestling with God

 A danger that every life-long Christian experiences at one time or another is having a complacent spirit that no longer investigates what it believes.
 Spiritual fervor is lacking to the one who feels so comfortable with the faith the Church professes so as to not give the content of her creed a second thought.
-When this happens, one's faith can quickly become a mere source of comfort while ceasing to be an adherence to truth that the soul holds onto as a lifeline.
+When this happens, one's faith, while perhaps remaining a source of comfort amid tragedy, ceases to be for the intellectually lazy individual an adherence to truth that the soul holds onto as a lifeline.

-Some Christians are rightly criticized for using their religion as a crutch that gives them consolation in moments of trouble, but does not demand their attention the rest of the time.
-It remains there for them on the shelf to be taken down when needed; perhaps for comfort during grief not assuaged by other means, perhaps to build self-esteem in times of doubt or depression, perhaps for sentimental recollection of the joys of one's childhood.
-Then, when it has accomplished its intended purpose, it is neatly tucked back on the shelf to collect dust until it is "needed" again.
+Some Christians are rightly criticized for using their religion as a crutch that gives them consolation in moments of trouble, but failing to make it relevant during the course of their normal lives.
+It remains there for them on the shelf to be taken down when needed; perhaps for comfort during grief unassuageable by other means, perhaps to build self-esteem in times of doubt or depression, perhaps for the sentimental recollection of the joys of childhood- then, when all is said and done, this superficial faith, having accomplished its intended purpose, is neatly tucked back on the shelf to collect dust until it is ‘needed’ again.

-One may wonder if the church of Laodicea was full of this type of religion, a religion that is compartmentalized and classified as just one of many aspects of life that, in the end, shape a society.
-Religion, a category no more nor less important than the economy, art, war, public health, entertainment, or education.
-It is no wonder our Lord wished to spew Laodicea out of His mouth due to its tepidity (c.f.
-Rv 3:14:22).
+One might well wonder if the church of Laodicea was full of this type of religion, which is compartmentally classified as just one of many aspects of life that, in the end, shape a society.
+Religion, a category, no more nor less important than the economy, art, war, public health, entertainment, or education.
+If this was the case, it is no surprise our Lord wished to spew Laodicea out of His mouth due to such tepidity (c.f.
+Rev 3:14:22).

 Either Christ is who He says He is or He is not.
-What one thinks about Him must determine how one lives his life.
-The mere comfort derived from hearing the story of the Prodigal Son or of looking upon an image of the Good Shepherd cannot be the reason for our religion.
+What one thinks about Him must influence how one lives his life at all times.
+The mere comfort derived from hearing the story of the Prodigal Son, or of looking upon an image of the Good Shepherd, or listening to a sermon on how loving God is to us sinners, cannot be the reason for our religion.
 To paraphrase C.S.
 Lewis, if truth is what we seek in religion than we will find truth and perhaps comfort in the end.
-However, if comfort is what we seek in religion we will find neither comfort nor truth (c.f.
-Mere Christianity).
+However, if comfort is what we seek in religion we will find neither comfort nor truth.[2]

-When suffering comes (as inevitably it will), a faith that thrives on consolation instead of on an encounter with the person of Christ will not survive.
-The demands of faith continually challenge us to genuinely make it our own by testing it to see if we really do believe it to be true.
-It is for no other reason the Church has us recite the same creed Sunday after Sunday.
-It is as if the Church is reminding us of what it is the Church believes and, in turn, questions us once again: having once professed this at baptism, do you still believe it?
+When suffering comes (as it will), a faith that thrives on consolation- instead of on an encounter with the person of Christ crucified- will simply not survive.
+The demand imposed on individuals by their genuine Christian faith continuously challenges them to make the faith their own by testing it to see if what they believe is in fact really believed.
+It is for no other reason than this that the Church has us recite the same creed Sunday after Sunday.
+It is as if the Church is reminding us weekly of what it is the Church believes and, in turn, questions us with these words: Having once professed this at baptism, in this present moment do you still believe it?

-Sometimes it is helpful to place ourselves within earshot of Peter and Paul's preaching and ask ourselves: is this whole story of Christ true?
+Sometimes it is helpful to place ourselves within earshot of Peter and Paul's preaching and ask ourselves: Is this whole story of Christ true?
 Do I believe it and allow the ramifications of that belief to unfold by the way I think, speak, and act?
-Or do I passively accept it as one other thing I am told and go along with the rest of my day?
+Or, do I passively accept it as one other thing I am told, and therefore, enabled to merrily go along with the rest of my day?

 True faith can only come as a gift received when we actively struggle with it from time to time.
 Like Jacob grappling with the angel so as to receive a blessing from him (c.f.
 Gn 32:22-32), we too must seriously grapple with the creed we profess if we ever hope to climb the ladder of faith.

-For the Christian, every rung of this ladder is an element of truth that, in climbing, will transform his life.
-Whether a given rung brings him comfort, consolation, and joy in believing it or brings him anguish, agony, and doubt, it must be climbed regardless, for the rungs are spaced too far apart for one rung to simply be ignored and skipped over.
+But it must be emphasized that for the Christian every rung of this ladder is an element of truth which, in climbing, will necessarily transform his life in some way.
+Whether a given rung brings him comfort, consolation, and joy in believing it or brings him anguish, agony, and doubt, it must be climbed regardless, for the rungs are spaced too far apart for one to simply be ignored and skipped over.
 The life of the spirit is not nourished by a buffet of taking this and leaving that.
-The whole message needs to be digested in order for it to be of lasting benefit.
+The whole message of the gospel needs to be digested in order for it to be of lasting benefit.

 Comments